 The Management Team

-The management team has the primary responsibility for the delivery and project monitoring of the LD3 project portfolio, for the overall financial management of the CiC Award and management of resources within the LD3 Research Team.
+The Management Team has the primary responsibility for the delivery and project monitoring of the LD3 project portfolio, for the overall financial management of the IAA schemes and management of resources within the LD3 Research Team.

 Professor Don J.L.
 Jones - Co-director